 A Farewell to Alms: A Brief Economic History of the World, argued controversially that in pre-industrial England the rich replaced the poor demographically, and that this helps explain why England became more "bourgeois" in these years: less violent, thriftier, more literate, more numerate.
-Here evidence from a different source, surnames, again shows the takeover of English society by the economically successful between 1600 and 1851, and the disappearance of the criminal and the poor.
-A man's economic success in pre-industrial England predicted a permanent increase of his surname frequency, and hence his gene frequency, by 1851.
-But the surnames also shows that despite this mechanism, pre-industrial England was a society of great social mobility, with no permanent upper class.
+Here evidence from a different source, surnames, confirms the takeover of English society by the economically successful between 1600 and 1851, and the disappearance of the criminal and the poor.
+A man's economic success in pre-industrial England predicts a permanent increase of his surname frequency, and hence his gene frequency, by 1851.
+But the surnames also shows that pre-industrial England was a society of both downward and upward social mobility all the way from at least 1300, with no permanent upper class.
+In this respect it shows greater social mobility than modern societies such as the USA and Brazil.